-To give an analogy: imagine that it would not be possible to refer to human beings by their proper names, but that we could only describe them in relational terms such as 'a brother', 'a father' or even 'a clone'.
-Instead of calling someone 'J. Smith', we would have to label him 'a brother', describing him in terms of his family ties.
-Quite apart from the moral implications, this would be problematic because the applicability of words such as 'brother' or 'father' is subject to change.
+Obviously, all these terms share the same, very profound problem: they do not describe a manuscript as an object in and of itself, which has a stable identity irrespective of all circumstances.
+A text in a manuscript is always described as a copy/recension/witness/version/variant of a work, which is to say that the manuscript is described in terms of its relation to something external to itself.
+To give an analogy: imagine that it would not be possible to refer to human beings by their proper names, but that we could only describe them in relational terms such as a brother, a father or even a clone.
+Instead of calling someone John Smith, we would have to label him "a brother," describing him in terms of his family ties.
+Quite apart from the moral implications, this would be problematic because the applicability of words such as brother or father is subject to change.
 To give an example: Smith might have a baby and subsequently undergo transgender surgery.
-Smith has now transformed from 'a brother' into 'a sister and a mother'.
-To borrow a term from Kripke: 'brother' and 'father' are no rigid designators that refer to a stable object, whatever happens to it and 'in all possible worlds', in the same way that a name always refers to the same person.
-This is the problem that haunts designations such as 'witness' or 'version': they do not rigidly designate a specific part of a manuscript, whatever its relation to the rest of the manuscript, other manuscripts, or ideological constructs.
+Smith has now transformed from a brother into a sister and a mother.
+To borrow a term from Kripke: brother and father are not rigid designators that refer to a stable object, whatever happens to it and "in all possible worlds," in the same way that a name always refers to the same person.30 This is the problem that haunts designations such as witness or version: they do not rigidly designate a specific part of a manuscript, whatever its relation to the rest of the manuscript, other manuscripts, or ideological constructs.
 Instead, the meaning of these terms is related to our knowledge of other manuscripts that contain a similar text.
 In other words, the entire manuscript terminology serves to classify manuscript texts within a tradition, instead of designating them as objects.